Philosophy of desire: Western philosophers

 Georg Wilhelm Friedrich Hegel begins his exposition of desire in Phenomenology of Spirit with the assertion that "self-consciousness is the state of desire (Begierde) in general."
 It is in the restless movement of the negative that desire removes the antithesis between itself and its object, "and the object of immediate desire is a living thing," an object that forever remains an independent existence, something other.
 Hegel's inflection of desire via stoicism becomes important in understanding desire as it appears in Marquis de Sade.
 Stoicism in this view has a negative attitude towards "otherness, to desire, and work."

 Reading Maurice Blanchot in this regard, in his essay Sade's Reason, the libertine is one of a type that sometimes intersects with a Sadean man, who finds in stoicism, solitude, and apathy the proper conditions.
 Blanchot writes, "the libertine is thoughtful, self-contained, incapable of being moved by just anything."
 Apathy in de Sade is opposition not to desire but to its spontaneity.
 Blanchot writes that in Sade, "for passion to become energy, it is necessary that it be constricted, that it be mediated by passing through a necessary moment of insensibility, then it will be the greatest passion possible."
 Here is stoicism, as a form of discipline, through which the passions pass.
 Blanchot says, "Apathy is the spirit of negation, applied to the man who has chosen to be sovereign."
-Dispersed, uncontrolled passion does not augment one's creative force but diminishes it.
+Dispersed, uncontrolled passion does not augment one's creative force but it gets diminished.

 In his Principia Ethica, British philosopher G. E. Moore argued that two theories of desire should be clearly distinguished.
 The hedonistic theory of John Stuart Mill states that pleasure is the sole object of all desire.
 Mill suggests that a desire for an object is caused by an idea of the possible pleasure that would result from the attainment of the object.
 The desire is fulfilled when this pleasure is achieved.
 On this view, the pleasure is the sole motivating factor of the desire.
 Moore proposes an alternative theory in which an actual pleasure is already present in the desire for the object and that the desire is then for that object and only indirectly for any pleasure that results from attaining it.

 "In the first place, plainly, we are not always conscious of expecting pleasure, when we desire a thing.
 We may only be conscious of the thing which we desire, and may be impelled to make for it at once, without any calculation as to whether it will bring us pleasure or pain.
 In the second place, even when we do expect pleasure, it can certainly be very rarely pleasure only which we desire.
 On Moore's view, Mill's theory is too non-specific as to the objects of desire.
 Moore provides the following example: